garymm-org/garymm-org.github.io/_posts/2023-11-10-the-dangers-of-reproducing-while-old.markdown

 * Very effective at detecting aneuploidy, and thus increasing live birth rate per pregnancy.
 * You can choose the child’s sex.
-* If you opt for whole-genome sequencing, it is possible to reduce other health risks and possibly improve other desirable traits like IQ.
+* If you opt for polygenic screening, it is possible to reduce other health risks and possibly improve other desirable traits like IQ.
 Again, see [Gene Smith’s post](https://www.lesswrong.com/posts/yT22RcWrxZcXyGjsA/how-to-have-polygenically-screened-children) for more details on this.
 * I haven’t seen any strong evidence that IVF results in worse health outcomes.
 Note there are many studies that show worse outcomes for IVF, but since IVF is largely used by people who have fertility problems, and differences seem to disappear entirely when controlling for this.
 [More here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3650450/).

 Cons: